angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 limitations of your collection (as some may not have the correct dual lands for a given splash which is totally okay!).
 There is currently no objectively correct answer on which interaction to bring to the table however a mix is generally considered better.
-Normally the mix inolves pairing Discard plus one of the other colour splashes (the deck inherently being base {U}{B} meaning this is easier to support) however running say 6-8 Chant/Silences is not uncommon.
+Normally the mix involves pairing Discard plus one of the other colour splashes (the deck inherently being base {U}{B} meaning this is easier to support) however running say 6-8 Chant/Silences is not uncommon.
 Certain tools are of course better or worse depending on what you are facing.